 Overview: Employer obligations under workers’ compensation

 First, the basics.
-Employers should provide employees with a safe place to work.
-They should also obtain workers’ compensation insurance coverage for your employees (according to the laws in your state).
-Employers should notify employees of their legal rights under workers’ compensation laws.
-Further, employers should comply with the requests of your state’s workers’ compensation board.
+All employers should provide employees with a safe place to work.
+Additionally, employers should also have workers’ compensation insurance coverage for their employees (according to the laws in their state).
+Employers are required to notify employees of their legal rights under the workers’ compensation laws.
+Further, employers should comply with the requests of their state’s workers’ compensation board.

 Filing workers’ comp: Small business owner responsibilities

-If an employee is injured at work, the employer may need to take several additional steps regarding filing workers’ comp (again, depending on their state’s system and workers’ compensation insurance provider):
+If an employee is injured at work, an employer may need to take several steps toward filing workers’ comp (again, depending on their state’s system and workers’ compensation insurance provider):

-- If the injury is severe, employers should obtain immediate emergency medical treatment for the employee.
-For minor injuries, injured employees should be encouraged to leave work to get medical attention.
+- If the injury is severe, employers should get immediate emergency medical treatment for the employee.
+For minor injuries, employers should let the injured employee leave work to get medical attention.

 - Employers should immediately submit an employer’s report of injury form to their workers’ comp insurance carrier.